Easy Eggless Sheet-Pan Pancakes

 Can I add Nutella or Peanut Butter to this recipe?

-Yes, add small spoonfuls then swirl it in with a toothpick before baking.
+Yes, add small spoonfuls, then swirl them in with a toothpick before baking.

 Can I use pancake mix?